Cybersecurity in Healthcare

 The greatest problem associated with the lack of cybersecurity in the healthcare industry is that an attack can be fatal.
 With so many devices and operations becoming more reliant on technology, including those which perform life-saving actions, an attack could directly, and indirectly, result in many patient deaths.

-Hardware Attacks
+Hardware Attacks Targeting Medical Devices

 With the appeal of an attack on a healthcare organization being high, and the reliance on technology within the sector increasing, attackers are turning to hardware-based attacks.
 These attacks have greater chances of success due to a lack of hardware security.
-Spoofed Peripherals impersonate legitimate HIDs and therefore do not raise alarms, while Network Implants sit on the Physical Layer which is not covered by existing security software solutions.
+Spoofed Peripherals impersonate legitimate Human Interface Devices (HID) and therefore do not raise alarms, while Network Implants sit on the Physical Layer which is not covered by existing security software solutions.
 Rogue Devices have the ability to conduct harmful attacks that can result in data theft, espionage and operational disruptions meaning that their extremely covert nature makes them a major threat due to the extent of damage that they can cause.

-Lack of Cybersecurity
+Lack of Cybersecurity Investment in Healthcare

 Clearswift conducted a survey into cybersecurity in healthcare and found that less than a quarter of respondents claimed to have “adequate” levels of budgeting allocated to security.
 In the same survey, only 26% of respondents said they were investing in endpoint security.
 This specific statistic is concerning with regards to hardware attacks since endpoints are a key target.
 Furthermore, this demonstrates that healthcare facilities have a lack of understanding as to what they are vulnerable to.
 Moreover, an abysmal one out of hundreds of NHS trusts passed the government-backed Cyber Essentials Plus assessment which includes a range of security tests.

-Lack of Employee Cyber Security Training
+Lack of Employee Cybersecurity Training

 Without sufficient cybersecurity software in effect, employees stand as the main barrier protecting healthcare facilities from cyberattacks.
 However, the lack of investments into cybersecurity also applied to employee training on the subject.
 With a lack of awareness regarding cybersecurity risks and practices, employees are not a reliable form of protection and are often the primary cause of cyberattacks.
 This is especially dangerous since an increasing number of NHS staff are provided with access to critical systems.
 This means any error made could have dire consequences.
 Furthermore, hardware attacks regularly rely on social engineering techniques since the attackers need to acquire physical access to an entity.
 With employees oblivious to such methods as a result of insufficient training, attackers can successfully manipulate staff and carry out attacks.

-Legacy Security Systems
+Legacy Security Systems in Healthcare

 Many systems within the healthcare industry are outdated in terms of cybersecurity.
 Having been built without cybersecurity in mind, these systems have fewer, to no obstructions to cyber criminals.
 Many systems also lack two-factor authentication, a basic form of cybersecurity in current times.
 This further facilitates the attacker’s job.

-Increased Reliance on Technology
+Increased Reliance on IoT and Connected Medical Devices

 All these vulnerabilities are not helped by the fact that the healthcare industry is increasingly relying on technology.
 More and more medical devices are now part of the IoT.
 This increases the attack surface for malicious actors since there are more entry points, and more devices storing patient data.
 Importantly, many of these IoT medical devices perform life-saving operations and/or allow patients to continue their daily lives.